-The alignment MUST be checked.
+CAUTION The alignment MUST be checked.
 Although the pump will have been aligned at the factory it is most likely that this alignment will have been disturbed during transportation or handling.
 If necessary, align the motor to the pump, not the pump to the motor.

-Note: The motor assembly may also have to be adjusted in the horizontal direction to line up the driver and shaft centers.
+Adding or removing shims between the motor and the discharge head helps alignment in the vertical direction.
+The motor assembly may also have to be adjusted in the horizontal direction to line up the driver and shaft centers.
 Alignment screws are provided to lock the motor assembly in its final aligned position.